rishichawda/rishikc.com/src/content/blog/shrink-react-native-application-build-size-android/index.md

 npm run eject
 ```

 **Note :** Ejecting a react native application is a permanent action! ( Unless you’re using a version control system to keep track of previous versions of your app — from where you can recover the ‘unejected’ version of your app later if you need ).
-[Learn more about ejecting here.](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md")
+[Learn more about ejecting.](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md")

 Okay so now we’re all set!
 Let’s get started and get that done fast.
 Don’t worry it just takes a few minutes and your app size will shrink dramatically!